atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 13i
 *
 f
-coming to her, that I may not appear too suddenly before her.” i “You need not be afraid of that, ’ said Mrs. Selby; “fly will not know you.”
+coming to her, that I may not appear too suddenly before her." i “You need not be afraid of that, ’ said Mrs. Selby; “fly will not know you."
-“Is fly not in her senses then ?” iex
+“Is fly not in her senses then ?" iex
 J..
 S S. ■ ^.4.
 J
 claimed her father.
-“She has been out of them a long ‘‘ while, I think, ” replied Mrs. Selby.' tt
+“She has been out of them a long ‘‘ while, I think, " replied Mrs. Selby.' tt
-“So you have all” — said he — “Come “— where is my child? where is my Fanny?
-Show me the way to her.”
+“So you have all" — said he — “Come “— where is my child? where is my Fanny?
+Show me the way to her."
 I
-L “My sister talks sensibly, sometimes”
+L “My sister talks sensibly, sometimes"
 I r — said Maria.
 I ^,
 '